 Is Magic Really Better Than Technology When It Comes To Communication?

-Abstract: An analysis of communication in both the wizard world and the muggle world.
+Abstract: An analysis of communication in both the wizarding world and the muggle world.

-However, when it comes to communication in the time-frame of these books this might be a harder question to answer.
-Because of the time the series took place (1990-1997) we would have to exclude the muggle technology of today.
-In the 1990’s almost every household had a telephone and was able to reach somebody in a matter of seconds.
-However during that same time in the wizard world owls seemed to be one of the few ways of communication.
+However, when it comes to communication in the time frame of these books this might be a harder question to answer.
+Because of the time the series took place (1990-1997), we would have to exclude the muggle technology of today.
+In the 1990s almost every household had a telephone and was able to reach somebody in a matter of seconds.
+However, during that same time in the wizard world owls seemed to be one of the few ways of communication.
 It’s not clear how long an owl takes to deliver a message but I would assume more than a few seconds.
 It is even true that a message could be delayed depending on the capability of the owl.
 So is a telephone superior to an owl when delivering short messages?

 Another way of communication was seen in Deathly Hallows (y.
 1997) when Kingsley notified the guests at the wedding of the Ministry’s downfall through a Patronus.
-Considering the patronus’ speed, this seems somewhat similar to an instant message.
+Considering the Patronus’s speed, this seems somewhat similar to an instant message.
 So why not use this efficient way of communicating instead of owls?
 Could Patronuses potentially deliver longer messages or perhaps… packages?

 One can wonder why those in the wizarding world never learned to use iPads and e-readers and the Internet.
 The conclusion I’ve reached is that wizards have used magic to already accomplish things that iPads can do for muggles.
 I think they have ultimately found quicker and more efficient ways to communicate and get things done.
 I think that we both travel the same path when it comes to efficiency – magic folk and muggles – but each group finds different ways to do it.
-Of course magic is superior to muggle technology.
+Of course, magic is superior to muggle technology.
 But when it comes to communication I think there are some close parallels.